TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/checkTransactionsTracker.md

 The key returned from the transaction submission function (e.g., a hash or a Gelato task object).

-### walletType
+### connectorType

 `string`

-The type of the wallet that initiated the action (e.g., 'safe', 'injected').
+The type of the connector that initiated the action (e.g., 'safe', 'injected').

 ## Returns